NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/warp-architecture.md

 flowchart LR
 P{{IP packet}}-->R["OS routing table"]-->F["OS firewall"] --> S{Excluded from Split Tunnels?}
 S -- Yes --> A[(Application)]
-S -- No --> U["Virtual interface<br> (172.16.0.2)"] --> G[Cloudflare Gateway]
+S -- No --> U["Virtual interface<br> (172.16.0.2)"] --> G[Khulnasoft Gateway]
 ```

 #### Virtual interface

 Virtual interfaces allow the operating system to logically subdivide a physical interface, such as a network interface controller (NIC), into separate interfaces for the purposes of routing IP traffic.
-WARP’s virtual interface is what maintains the Wireguard connection between the device and Cloudflare.
+WARP’s virtual interface is what maintains the Wireguard connection between the device and Khulnasoft.
 Its IP address is hardcoded as `172.16.0.2`.

 To view a list of all network interfaces on the operating system: